Zack Hill by John Deering and John Newcombe for March 27, 2014

 10. Missing large

-mafastore about 10 years ago
+mafastore over 10 years ago

 We still use a landline.
 After Sandy the cell phones didn’t work as the towers were down.
 Thanks to the “ancient” copper wire line phone we insist on keeping we had perfect landline service!